broke-protocol/broke-protocol/docs/Examples/Server/03_CommandHandler.md

 See `CustomEvents.cs` in [GameSource](https://github.com/broke-protocol/source/blob/master/BP-GameSource/Types/CustomEvents.cs) for an example.

 Define your custom commands within an IScript class.
 The first input parameter must be an ShPlayer type (since the command will always send the calling player as a parameter).
+Optional/Default parameters you define will also be optional in-game.
 Any string parameters with spaces should start and end with double-quotes when called: `/ban "John Smith" "Some Reason"`.

 ```csharp
  public class ExampleCommand : IScript